 For details, see \cite{imayoshi2012introduction}*{page 49} or \cite{hao2022marked}*{Section 8.A}.
 By abuse of notation, for a point $[d]\in\mathcal{T}_g$, we denote the corresponding embedding from its Fricke coordinates by $\psi_d$.

 Fix $[d]\in\mathcal{T}_g$.
-Since on the Techm\"uller space the embedding is continuous algebraically, by \cite{mcmullen1999hausdorff}*{Theorem 1.4} and the fact that the Hausdorff dimension of the limit set is equal to the critical exponent for convex-compact Fuchisian groups \cite{patterson1976limit}, the critical exponent of $A$ is a continuous function.
-Let $V_g^\epsilon(d)$ be an open neighbourhood of $[d]$ such that for all point $[d']$ in $V_g^\epsilon(d)$, the critical exponent of $\psi_{d'}(A)$ is greater that $\delta_{\psi_d(A)}-\epsilon$ and Theorem~\ref{critical} holds uniformly for $o$, where $o$ is a fixed base point of $\bfH^2$.
+Since on the Techm\"uller space the embedding is continuous algebraically, by \cite{mcmullen1999hausdorff}*{Theorem 1.4} and the fact that the Hausdorff dimension of the limit set is equal to the critical exponent for convex-compact Fuchsian groups \cite{patterson1976limit}, the critical exponent of $A$ is a continuous function.
+Let $V_g^\epsilon(d)$ be an open neighborhood of $[d]$ such that for all points $[d']$ in $V_g^\epsilon(d)$, the critical exponent of $\psi_{d'}(A)$ is greater than $\delta_{\psi_d(A)}-\epsilon$ and Theorem~\ref{critical} holds uniformly for $o$, where $o$ is a fixed base point of ${\bfH}^2$.